-Bicycle/Pedestrian Advisory Board - consists of citizens-at-large that advise the Alachua County Board of County Commissioners, City of Gainesville City Commission and the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area on bicycle and pedestrian transportation-related issues.
+Bicycle/Pedestrian Advisory Board - consists of citizens-at-large that advise the Alachua County Board of County Commissioners, City of Gainesville City Commission and the Metropolitan Transportation Planning Organization on bicycle and pedestrian transportation-related issues.
 It includes 12 voting members and one non-voting adjunct member representing the University of Florida students.

-Citizens Advisory Committee - consists of 15 citizens-at-large that advise the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area regarding transportation-related issues.
+Citizens Advisory Committee - consists of 15 citizens-at-large that advise the Metropolitan Transportation Planning Organization regarding transportation-related issues.